MaxtDesign

 • Move heavy session-replay tools (Hotjar, FullStory) to async with delayed load

-• Combine related tags into GTM where possible — one container instead of five
+• Combine related tags into GTM where possible.
+One container instead of five.

 On checkout pages especially, third-party script bloat is the dominant INP cause.
 See WooCommerce checkout optimization for the checkout-specific discipline.